Career Profile

 Oct 2025 - Mar 2026

-• Deliver weekly seminars on programming fundamentals (Java).
+• Deliver weekly seminars (3h, Wednesday) on programming in Java.

 • Create/grade tests and assignments with constructive feedback.